 4. Hiring storage space

-Renting storage space is like getting a new apartment for your furniture, except you’re not allowed to stay.
+Renting storage space is like getting a new apartment for your furniture, except you’re not allowed to stay there yourself.

-Estimated cost: Prices for storage units are based on the size of the space you’re hiring, generally measured in square feet.
-A 100 sq ft storage space (approximately equivalent to the contents of a two-bedroom house) will cost about per month in the UK, while costs can reach over $200 per month in popular US cities like Los Angeles.
+Estimated cost: Prices for storage units are based on the size of the space you’re hiring, generally measured in square feet (sq ft).
+A 100 sq ft storage space (approximately equivalent to the contents of a two-bedroom house) will cost about per month in the UK, while costs can reach more than $200 per month in popular US cities like Los Angeles.
 Most storage companies apply a discount if you use them for long periods.

 5. Transferring money abroad

-We really do recommend you bring some money with you.
-Thankfully, in the modern world you don’t have to ship a 20ft container full of cash.
-You can send it all electronically, but international money transfers come at a cost.
+We recommend taking some money with you.
+It’s really simple to send your money electronically, but international transfers come at a cost.

 6. Buying a new property

-You’ll need somewhere to live in your new country, so the cost of buying (or renting) a house is unavoidable.
-Unless you’ve been lucky enough to inherit a house from a distant relative in a foreign country, this isn’t really a cost you can ignore.
+You’ll need somewhere to live in your new country, so the cost of buying or renting a house or flat is unavoidable.

 7. Paying customs duty

 Fortunately, most countries have duty-free policies for people who are importing used household goods for personal use.
-There are a bunch of specific requirements (that vary from country to country) but ultimately a shipment of furniture for your new house is likely to avoid high duty rates.
-Australia and the USA, for example, both have duty-free policies for household goods.
+There are a bunch of specific requirements (that vary from country to country) but, ultimately, a shipment of furniture for your new house is likely to avoid high duty rates.
+Australia and the US, for example, both have duty-free policies for household goods.
 However, there are certain things that will never escape customs duty, such as motor vehicles.

 Allow us to explain in more detail…